CryptoSignal/Crypto-Signal/docs/config.md

 default: True\
 necessity: optional\
 description: Valid values are true or false.
 Whether to send alerts for this particular indicator.

+**alert_frequency**\
+default: always\
+necessity: optional\
+description: Valid values are always, once or time period in the format described below.
+Whether to send alerts or frequency of alerts for this particular indicator. time period format:
+  - `d` for number of days
+  - `h` for number of hours
+  - `m` for number of minutes
+  - `s` for number of seconds
+  ex 1: `1d12h20m10s`
+  ex 2: `15m`
+For conditional mode, if only one indicator of the condition has its alert frequency valid, the alert will be sent.
+(Should it stays like that ?
+Open an issue if you want to change that behaviour)

 **signal**\
 default: A string\